Courts knock down gay marriage bans in Arizona, Alaska, Wyoming

 Separately, the U.S. Supreme Court rejected a last-minute request from Alaska seeking to block a ruling by a federal judge that struck down that state's ban, and a U.S. district judge overturned a gay marriage ban in Wyoming.

-"While this is not the result I and others would have hoped, I recognize people have different points of view and I hope all citizens agree we are bound by the law," Mead said in a statement.

-The statement added that any decision to come from an ongoing state court case on the matter would not change the right for same-sex couples to marry.

-The court actions will bring to 32 the number of states that allow gay marriage.
+The court actions would bring to 32 the number of states that allow gay marriage, if the Wyoming ban is not placed on a more permanent hold by a higher court by Oct.
+23.

 Earlier this month, the U.S. Supreme Court surprised observers by leaving intact lower court rulings that struck down gay marriage in five states.
 A day later, the 9th U.S. Circuit Court of Appeals, which has jurisdiction over Arizona, found gay marriage bans in Idaho and Nevada were unconstitutional.